 We are in communication with all guests booked on a canceled sailing, as well as with our travel advisor partners, who have a variety of options available to them under our recently updated Sail with Ease Policy.

 Two-night cruise and Cruise & Stay guests who are booked on a canceled sailing will receive a 125% Future Cruise Credit to reschedule their cruise to a future date.
 The credit is valid until December 31st, 2021.
 We understand that this situation is fluid, so we are encouraging guests to take advantage of the FCC and sail with us at a later date.
 However, if you would like a refund, you are entitled to 100% of the two-night cruise or Cruise & Stay fare paid, plus taxes, fees, and any pre-paid amenity or package.
-Refunds will be issued within 45 days of your request to cancel.
+Please know we are working to issue all refunds as quickly as possible.
+Due to the current situation, you can expect to receive a refund 90 days after advising us of your wish to cancel.
+Thank you for your patience.

 For questions, please call 800-374-4363.
 We look forward to getting back to business as usual and welcoming travelers onboard soon!